bollu/timi/README.md

     **NOTE:** Let binds *strictly*, not lazily, so this code _will not work_
     ```haskell
     > let y = x; x = y in 10
+    *** ITERATION: 1
+    step error: variable contains cyclic definition: y
     ```
+    Here, it is impossible to even resolve `y` and `x`.
+So, this will be rejected by the interpreter.

 - **Function application**

     ```haskell